shalini-saloni/Inventory_Demand_Forecasting_Tool/README.md

 - Cleaned DataFrame → rows persisted as `SalesRecord` (date, sales, price, promo,...)
 - Resampled Series (daily) → model inputs
 - Model outputs → arrays of (date, value) for charting and CSV export

-### Why these choices (concise rationale)

-- Normalize headers early: make ingest tolerant to variations and avoid later KeyErrors.
-- Fill missing days: forecasting algorithms assume regular time index.
-- Cap outliers: prevents a single extreme day from dominating parameter estimates.
-- Provide multiple models: allow comparisons and fallback when seasonality is weak.
-- Convert numpy types before JSON: avoids runtime TypeError when using `jsonify`.

-### How to read and extend the diagrams

-- Class diagram shows primary data objects (`Item`, `SalesRecord`) and services; add new domain fields to `models.py` and mirror them in cleaning/upsert logic in `routes/items.py`.
-- Sequence diagrams show the idealised request/response paths—use them while writing new endpoints or when adding middleware (auth, rate limits, observability hooks).
-- Component diagram indicates where to scale (move DB off SQLite, run a WSGI server, containerise the app).

----